wdawson/okta.github.io/_source/_posts/2018-06-22-multi-factor-authentication-command-line.md

 MFA Enforcement ensures that, under the conditions you specify, a user will have to deal with a second factor after authentication.

-Choose `Security` -> `Authentication` from the menu bar and click the `Sign On` tab.
+Choose **Security > Authentication** from the menu bar and click the **Sign On** tab.

 {% img blog/mfa-command-line/signon.png alt:"Choose Security -> Authentication then click Sign On" width:"100%" %}{: .center-image }

-Click `Add Rule`.
-Give the rule a name and check the `Prompt for Factor` checkbox.
-Choose `Every Time`.
+Click **Add Rule**.
+Give the rule a name and check the **Prompt for Factor** checkbox.
+Choose **Every Time**.
 This makes it so that every time a user logs in, they must acknowledge the push notification in Okta Verify.

-{% img blog/mfa-command-line/mfa_everyone.png alt:"Choose Prompt for Factor, Every Time" width:"50%" %}{: .center-image }
+{% img blog/mfa-command-line/mfa_everyone.png alt:"Choose Prompt for Factor, Every Time" width:"400" %}{: .center-image }

 At this point, you’ve completed all of the Okta configuration.
 Let’s jump into your local configuration so that you can use multi-factor authentication from the command line.

 ## Add Local Configuration

 The configuration for your local system is very straightforward.
 The Bash shell is a core requirement.

 Beyond that, two other utilities are required.
 Curl is used to make API calls to Okta.
 Curl is built into Macs and most \*nix platforms.
 On Windows, you’ll need to install the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which includes bash and curl.

 The other requirement is [jq](https://stedolan.github.io/jq/).
-This is a lightweight command line [json](https://www.json.org/) parser.
-All the responses from the Okta API are json, and so this utility makes it easy to parse these responses.
+This is a lightweight command line [JSON](https://www.json.org/) parser.
+All the responses from the Okta API are JSON, and so this utility makes it easy to parse these responses.

 ### Install the jq utility